almanachcrown.GIF

 (ii) Gizela MacAulay. b.
 1985.

 ii) H.H.
-Princess Doña María Gizela Anna de Iturbide é Mikos de Tarrõdhàza. b. at Mikosd, Hungary, 10th June 1874.
-She d.
+Princess Doña María Gizela Anna de Iturbide é Mikos de Tarrõdhàza. b. at Mikosd, Hungary, 10th June 1874, d.
 Szombathely, Hungary, 14th February 1875.

 5) H.H.
-Prince Don Felipe Andrés María Guadalupe de Iturbide é Huarte. b. at the Palacio Moncada, Mexico City, 30th November 1822.
-He d. unm. from typhoid fever at Matamoros, Tamaulipas, 19th November 1853.
+Prince Don Felipe Andrés María Guadalupe de Iturbide é Huarte. b. at the Palacio Moncada, Mexico City, 30th November 1822. d. unm. from typhoid fever at Matamoros, Tamaulipas, 19th November 1853.

 1) H.H.
 Princess Doña Sabina María de la Concepción de Iturbide é Huarte. b. at Mexico City, 30th December 1810.
 Granted the title of Mexican Princess with the style of Her Highness, 22nd June 1822.
 Settled in Paris in December 1865.
 She d. unm. at Philadelphia, USA, 15th July1871 (bur. there at the Church of St John the Evangelist).